-Steamboat returns to the field today when it hosts Moffat County at 4 p.m. at the high school football field.
+Steamboat returns home for its regular season finale against Glenwood Springs at 4 p.m.
+Tuesday at the high school field.